 Research by GMC showed that in 2011, 30% of medical professionals used mobile apps, and today, in 2019, the number has reached an astonishing 83%.
 Healthcare mobile apps help solve so many problems the healthcare industry faces.
 Mobile communications technology now provides essential services such as offering diagnostic treatment, monitoring patient data, or improving patient knowledge.
-Reuters issued conclusions of an Orbis Research study foretelling an increase of the mHealth applications market—mobile healthcare applications captured 23 billion USD in profits, and they estimated a growth rate of 35% over the next few years.
+Reuters issued conclusions of an Orbis Research study foretelling an increase of the mHealth applications market—mobile healthcare applications captured 23 billion USD in profits.
+They estimated a growth rate of 35% over the next few years.
 Therefore, health app ideas are thriving this year.

 Best Healthcare Mobile App Development Strategies: